rugbyprof/5303-Adv-Database/Assignments/Assignment-02-Presentations.md

 - Fault tolerent availability.
 What does this mean?
     - Discuss the network architecture and terminology.
 - Discuss replication strategies.
-- Do distributed nosql databases worry about sharding?
+- Do distributed nosql databases worry about sharding or partitioning?
 - Riak discusses "tuning" for eventual and strong consistency.
     - Define: tuning strong/eventual consistency
     - Discuss as applied to Riak